Conartisttt/02-Challenge-CM/README.md

 ## **Desription**

-The goal of this project is to improve an application so that it meets the following criteria:
+This project involved making changes to an existing website's code to improve its accessiblity and functionality.

-### **Acceptance Critera:**
+## **Features**

 * Source code has semantic HTML elements.
 * HTML elements follow a logical structure.